LucaxEXE/LucaxEXE/README.md

 - 👀 I’m interested in gatinha do 1°D
 - 🌱 I’m currently lerning a jogar lol
 - 💞️ I’m looking to collaborate on exercito
-- 📫 How to reach me
+- 📫 w to reach andando
+-

 <!---
 LucaxEXE/LucaxEXE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.